ttag-org/ttag/gitbook/configuration.md

 ### **Config.resolve.locale \(string\)**

 If this configuration is present, then all translations from specified locale \(en, us, uk\) will be placed in a resulting code.

 > Retrieves appropriate .po file from **config.locales **setting

-### **Config.resolve.unresolved \(one of: 'fail', 'warn', 'skip'\)**
+### **Config.resolve.unresolved \(string one of: 'fail', 'warn', 'skip'\)**

 Default behaviour - **skip**.

 Sets action when translation for some string is not found in .po file.

-Available actions:
+Actions:

 **fail **- will throw exception with information about string that has no translation.